cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Using a Colab Notebook

-Colab Notebooks are primarily made up of code cell and text cells.
+Colab Notebooks are primarily made up of code cells and text cells.
 Code cells can be executed in multiple ways.
 If you hover over or click on a code cell, a play button will appear on the left side of the cell.
 Clicking the play button will execute the code cell.

 ![colab-execute-code-cell](..\images\end-to-end-in-game-style-transfer-tutorial\colab-execute-code-cell.png)